DavideSaraniti/speed-imu-pub/README.md

 # speed-imu-pub
-ros publisher node of wheels speed and imu
+ros publisher node of wheels speed and imu.
+The node publishes four wheels speed, x and y axes acceleration and yaw values.

 ## Boards used
 ***STM32 NUCLEO-64 F410RE***